Ahmed-M-Sabry/Ahmed-M-Sabry/README.md

 </a>

-- :school: I am a `Junior` at [Faculty of Computers & Informatics] at [Azhar University].
+- :school: Fresh Computer and Systems Engineering graduate at [Azhar University].
 - :technologist: I love using Software as a solution for every `Problem`.
-- :student: I’m currently learning `Computer Science` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity` <a href="https://www.linkedin.com/in/a7med-sabry/" target="blank">LinkedIn</a>
+- :thinking: I’m currently open for a new `job opportunity` <a href="https://www.linkedin.com/in/a7medsabrii/" target="blank">LinkedIn</a>
 - 🌱 I’m currently Working on `.Net Web App`
 - 💬 Ask me about `.Net`
 <br/>